Find a room

 • Fold the egg whites into the egg yolk mixture and gently turn the batter over to mix, using the side of a metal spoon or spatula.
 Do not over mix as you want your pancakes to be airy and fluffy.

 • Heat a large non-stick frying pan with a lid over a very low heat.
-Drizzle a little oil into the pan.
-Be careful. not to add too much as you only want a tiny layer to help the soufflé pancakes not stick.
-Once hot, make three tall pancakes by piling three spoonfuls of the batter into the pan, using about two thirds of the mixture.
-Keep them piled quite high – they aren’t normal pancakes so don’t tip or spread out the mixture like you would normal pancakes.
-Cover with a lid and cook for 2-4 mins, the steam will help them set.
+Drizzle a thin layer of oil into the pan, just enough for the pancakes to not stick.
+Once hot, pile three individual spoonfuls of the batter into the pan, using about two thirds of the mixture.
+To create that fluffy souffle effect, keep the batter piled high and avoid tipping or spreading out the mixture like you would normal pancakes.
+Cover with a lid and cook for 2-4 mins and let the steam help them set.
 Remove the lid and add another dollop of batter to each pancake, this will create the classic height and thickness.
 Return the lid and cook for another 8 mins until the top feels slightly set.

 To finish up

-To finish, stack your pancakes on top of one another, serve with butter, a dusting of icing sugar and a little maple syrup.
+Final step is to stack your pancakes on top of one another, serve with butter, a dusting of icing sugar and a drizzle of maple syrup.
 Go crazy and add your own desired toppings.